TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 lightbulb.lit // true - the object has changed to reflect that!
 ```

-These methods use the `this` keyword to refer to the object they get called from.
-The `this` keyword can be used to access and modify properties of an object in exactly the same way you would for any other object.
+These methods use the `this` keyword to refer to the object they get called from (`lightbulb`).
+The `this` keyword can be used to access and modify properties of an object in exactly the same way you would for any other variable that points to an object.

 Feel free to copy this code in the console and experiment with it!
 If you're inclined, perhaps you could create a method to change the color of the light, as if it's one of those fancy RGB LEDs those gamer nerds and keyboard enthusiasts seem to like so much.